kubernetes-sigs/gateway-api/geps/gep-4894/index.md

   Port PortNumber `json:"port,omitempty" protobuf:"bytes,3,opt,name=port"`
 }

+// LabelSelector defines a query for resources based on their labels.
+// This simplified version uses only the matchLabels field. type LabelSelector struct {
+  // MatchLabels contains a set of required {key,value} pairs.
+  // An object must match every label in this map to be selected.
+  // The matching logic is an AND operation on all entries.
+  //
+  // +required
+  // +kubebuilder:validation:MinProperties=1
+  // +kubebuilder:validation:MaxProperties=64
+  MatchLabels map[LabelKey]LabelValue `json:"matchLabels"`
+}

 type EndpointSelectorBackend struct {
   // Selector defines the label selector used to identify the set of pods whose IP addresses
   // will make up the endpoints that this Backend should route traffic to.